QuantEcon/lecture-python-intro/lectures/business_cycle.md

 +++ {"user_expressions": []}

-## Leading Indicators and Correlated Factors for Business Cycles
+## Leading indicators and correlated factors for business cycles

 Examining leading indicators and correlated factors helps policymakers to understand the causes and results of business cycles.